-The AOI overlaps two non-legal OGMAs.
-Any proposed fuel treatment that may overlap these areas requires MFLNRORD oversight at the prescription development phase, and works can only occur following MFLNRORD consultation and approval.
+Multiple non-legal OGMAs overlap with the northwest extent of the AOI (and these are roughly overlapping with Marbled Murrelet habitat).
+Any proposed fuel treatment that may overlap these areas requires MFLNRORD oversight at the prescription development phase, and work can only occur following MFLNRORD approval (OGMA amendment policy replacement application and/or detailed rationale must be provided to the District Manager for review).